Note:

 figure = plotter.plot_kinematic_maps(model)

 The top row shows the data, the middle row shows the model, and the bottom row shows the residuals.
-The columns, from left to right, are the stellar surface density, \(V\), \(\sigma\), \(h_3\) and \(h_4\).
-We can see the following features in the fit,
+The columns, from left to right, are the stellar surface density, the mean velocity \(V\), the velocity dispersion \(\sigma\), and the \(h_3\) and \(h_4\) moments.
+In the figure, we can see that:

-the sense of rotation of the \(v\) map is reproduced well, though the amplitude is lower than observed
+• the sense of rotation of the \(V\) map is reproduced well, even though the amplitude is lower than observed

-While the fit is certainly not perfect, it’s reassuring to see that some features are reproduced well.
-To improve the fit, we will have to explore parameter space more fully.
-See the tutorial on “running a grid of models” for more details.
+While the fit is certainly not perfect, it is reassuring to see that some features are already reproduced well.
+To improve the fit, we will have to explore the parameter space more fully.
+See the following tutorial “Model Iterations and Plots” (3_model_iterations_and_plots.ipynb) for more details.

 [20]: